huggingface/transformers/docs/source/add_new_model.md

 [TODO(PVP)] Link to [Lysandre's](https://gist.github.com/LysandreJik/db4c948f6b4483960de5cbac598ad4ed) with explanation and [TODO(PVP)] Link to Sylvain's Funnel if existing.

 However, if the original code base is very complex or only allows intermediate components to be run in a compiled mode, it might be too time-consuming or even impossible to separate the model into smaller testable subcomponents.
-A good examples is [T5's MeshTensorFlow](https://github.com/tensorflow/mesh/tree/master/mesh_tensorflow) library which is very complex and does not offer a simple way to decompose the model into its subcomponents.
+A good example is [T5's MeshTensorFlow](https://github.com/tensorflow/mesh/tree/master/mesh_tensorflow) library which is very complex and does not offer a simple way to decompose the model into its subcomponents.
 For such libraries, one often relies on verifying print statements.

-No matter which strategy, you choose, the recommended procedure is often to the same in that you should start debug the starting layers at first and the ending layers at last.
+No matter which strategy, you choose, the recommended procedure is often the same in that you should start to debug the starting layers at first and the ending layers at last.

 It is recommended that you retrieve the output, either by print statements or subcomponent functions, of the following layers in the following order: